Semantic Search Walkthrough

 }

-The passage_text field for the create index matches the passage_text field in the ingestion pipeline, this makes it so the pipeline knows how to create embeddings and then map them to documents at ingestion time.
+the pipeline knows how to create embeddings and then map them to documents at

 To help you choose the engine you want to use, and the available configuration parameters for those engines, see k-NN index and Approximate k-NN search.